The Chicago Fed National Activity Index measures whether the economy is expanding on, above, or below its historical trend

 Negative reading, three-month moving average still positive

-After an upwardly revised reading of 0.34 in March, the index fell back a bit, dropping to -0.32 in April.
-The three-month moving average was +0.17, meaning the economy is growing a touch above trend.
+After a upwardly revised reading of 0.53 in February, the index fell back a bit, dropping to +0.2 in March.
+The three-month moving average was flat, meaning the economy is growing right on trend.
 A reading of -0.7 usually indicates that a recession has started.
-Employment-related indicators were positive, at +0.17, but production fell by 0.37.
+Employment-related indicators were positive, at +0.14, but production fell by 0.33.
 Consumption and housing improved slightly, to -0.14.
 The big upward revision in February was a big deal and suggests further strength ahead.

 Implications for homebuilders

 Altogether, the report shows the economy is still expanding moderately, a little better than its historical trend.
 For the real estate sector, consumption and housing remained steady, although still below historical trends.
 While the housing sector has improved markedly from a year ago, the rise comes from a very low base and is still below what we would consider “normalcy.”

 Overall increases in business activity and consumption are starting to drive more business for homebuilders, like Lennar (LEN), D.R.
 Horton (DHI), Toll Brothers (TOL), and PulteGroup (PHM).
 Housing starts have been so low for so long that there’s some real pent-up demand that will unleash as the economy improves.
 We’re just about through the earnings season, and nearly everyone reported good numbers—although order growth has gone negative for several builders.
 Margins are still high, as the builders are taking advantage of the low supply to boost prices.
 An good way to invest in the homebuilding sector would be through the S&P SPDR Homebuilder ETF (XHB).

 - Bernanke’s comments send mortgage rates screaming higher

 - Real Estate Price Appreciation widely dispersed by location

 - Budget, Tax & Economy